-The U.S. Small Business Administration (SBA) provides loans to homeowners, renters, and business owners to help them rebuild their home, replace their belongings, or repair a business following a natural disaster.
-But if you put up real estate as collateral for the loan and later default by failing to make the payments—or you breach the loan agreement in some other way—the lender might foreclose.
+The U.S. Small Business Administration (SBA) provides loans to homeowners, renters, nonprofit organizations, and business owners to help rebuild a home, replace belongings, or repair a business, among other things, after a natural disaster.
+But if you put up real estate as collateral for the loan and later default, like by failing to make the payments, the lender might foreclose.

 However, SBA servicing guidelines say that a workout (an alternative to foreclosure) should be negotiated whenever possible and many different options are available.
-For instance, if you’re not able to make your SBA loan payments due to reasons that are substantially beyond your control, you may request that the SBA suspend your loan payments or extend the loan maturity date (or both) to give you with some relief.
+For instance, if you’re not able to make your SBA loan installments in a timely manner for reasons that are substantially beyond your control, you may request that the SBA suspend your loan payments or extend the loan maturity date (or both) to give you with some relief.
 (13 C.F.R. § 123.16).